Han-Sin/learngit/README.txt

 t is a distributed version control system.
-Git is free software distributed under the GPL.
-Git has a mutable index called stage.
+Git is free software distributed under the GPL. it has a mutable index called stage.
 Git tracks changes.
 creating a branch is easy.
 fsafsa